icon to open the header menu

 Syntax, as the mid-level group of criteria, deals most explicitly with two important components of the implementation: the algorithm and the programming language.
 Beautiful syntax seems to denote a conceptual understanding of the computational entities and of the tools at hand to solve a particular problem, and implies an expertise (i.e. both a knowing-what and a knowing-how).

 Here, we consider both algorithms and languages as tools since they are part of the implementation implementation process: a process which turns an idea into form and ensures that this form is functional, and can thus subsequently be examined for aesthetic purposes.
 While algorithms exist independently from languages, their aesthetic value in the context of this research cannot be separated from the way they are written, itself affected by the language they are written in.
-Indeed, most algorithms are expressed first as pseudo-code and then implemented in the language that is most suited to a variety of factors (e.g. speed, familiarity of the author, suitability of the syntax, nature of the intended audience); this seems to be a contemporary version of the 1950s, when computer scientists would devise those algorithms through pencil and paper, and then leave their implementation at the hands of entirely different individuals—women computers ( Chun, 2005) .
+Indeed, most algorithms are expressed first as pseudo-code and then implemented in the language that is most suited to a variety of factors (e.g. speed, familiarity of the author, suitability of the syntax, nature of the intended audience); this seems to be a contemporary version of the 1950s, when computer scientists would devise those algorithms through pencil and paper, and then leave their implementation at the hands of entirely different individuals—women computers ( author, year) .

 Beautiful syntax in code responds to this limitation.
 It aims at resolving the tension between clarity and complexity, with the intent to minimize the number of lines of code, while maximizing both the conceptual implications and the specific affordances for modification.
 Since algorithms must be implemented in a certain context, with a certain language, it is the task of the writer to best do so with respect to the language that they are currently working in.
 In this case, knowledge of the language from both writers and readers makes idiomatic syntax a beautiful syntax (see Styles and idioms in programming above).
 This involves knowing the possibilities that a given language offers and, in the spirit of the craftsmanship ethos noted previously, working with the language rather than against it.
 These sets of aesthetic criteria thus become dependent on the syntactical context of the language, itself dependent on its suitability for the problem at hand, and can only be established with regards to each languages.
 Specifically, this involves knowing which keywords should traditionally not be used, such as unless in perl, or * in C, knowing when to use decorators in python, or the spread ... operator in ECMAScript, etc. A common featured shared by these keywords is their tendency to cause more cognitive friction than ease of comprehension.